Sieges of Berwick (1355 and 1356): Berwick

 Berwick, on the North Sea coast of Britain, is on the Anglo-Scottish border, astride the main invasion and trade route in either direction.
 In the Middle Ages it was the gateway from Scotland to the English eastern march.
 According to William Edington, a bishop and chancellor of England, Berwick was "so populous and of such commercial importance that it might rightly be called another Alexandria, whose riches were the sea and the water its walls".
-Prior to its capture in 1333 it was the most successful trading town in Scotland, and the duty on wool which passed through it was the Scottish Crown's largest single source of income.
+Prior to its capture in 1333 it was the most successful trading town in Scotland, and the duty on wool which passed through it for export was the Scottish Crown's largest single source of income.

-After it was sacked in 1296 Edward I replaced Berwick's old wooden palisade with stone walls.
+After it was sacked in 1296, Edward I replaced Berwick's old wooden palisade with stone walls.
 These were considerably improved by the Scots in 1318.
 The walls stretched for 2 mi and were up to 40 in thick and 22 ft high.
 They were protected by 19 towers, each up to 60 ft tall.
 The wall to the south-west was further protected by the River Tweed, which was crossed by a stone bridge and entered the town at a stone gatehouse.
 There were three further gates.
 The circumference and complexity of the defences necessitated a large garrison.
 Berwick Castle was to the west of the town, separated by a broad moat; this made the town and castle independent strongholds.
 Some sources state that in 1355 the town's and castle's defences were in good repair, while others hold that they had been ill maintained.
 The castle was overtopped in places by the town walls, and difficult to defend if the town was not also held; because of this, when the town of Berwick fell to the Scots in 1318 the castle was subsequently captured within a few days.